| "Even in the Colonies, You Don’t Give Flack to a Duke"

 some heavy betting on the Ks turn and the 9c river…while unable to beat

+the three jacks.
 When the limits reached the still higher level, Flack chopped away at Duke’s

 stack with post-flop bets on hands 351-353.
 Duke couldn’t call any of

+them, and had 60k left.
 The final hand really summed it up.
 Flack made it 12k

 from the small blind on the button, and Duke called.
 The flop came 6d-4d-Ah,